sjpierce/Pierce.AEA2024/README.md

 (Pierce, 2024, October 21-26).
-Its primary purpose is for me to use version control tools while developing my slides, but its secondary purposes include distributing the slides and example files to my audience and demonstrating how to use Quarto to create slides.
+Its primary purpose is for me to use version control tools while developing my slides, but its secondary purposes include distributing the slides and example files to my audience and demonstrating how to use Quarto to create slides. *If you find these materials useful or would like to offer* *constructive feedback, please email me at* *<pierces1@msu.edu>.*

 There are two different types of users of this repository: myself and my audience.
 I assume most of my audience just wants copies of my slides,